wallet77/qualscan/README.md

 ## CI/CD

-Qualscan can be easily integrate with any CI pipeline.
+Qualscan can be easily integrated with any CI pipeline.
 You can look at this [basic example with github actions](https://github.com/wallet77/qualscan/blob/main/.github/workflows/node.js.yml).

 To see a typical output you can have a look at this page: [actions page](https://github.com/wallet77/qualscan/runs/1511486101?check_suite_focus=true), and click on step "run the qualscan tool".